Wallymer/toffeeOSdocs/docs/features/syncfon.md

 ## Syncfon
-Syncfon is an Experience app that is intended to bridge narwhal and unicorn devices together.
+Syncfon is an Experience app that is intended to bridge toffeeOS and chocolateOS devices together.
 It was introduced with unicorn Development Version 1.5.

 ### Feature Set
 - Syncfon shares your SMS and RCS conversations directly to the app, and includes push notifications, so you can stay in touch with the people you care about.